aloilor/aloilor.github.io/_posts/2024-08-30-iac-cicd-terraform.md

 6. CI for TF Code (write Tests too)
 7. Apply TF ONLY through CD pipeline

+As a rule of thumb I would also like to store separate repos containing Terraform files - i.e. one for pure Infrastructure stuff and one for Dev AND Infra (kind of) stuff (mainly deployment on AWS of the app code).
+In other words, I'll be using two repos, one for the app code and one for all of the Infrastructure stuff with Terraform.

 # Terraform configuration
 I'm not going to explain every step needed to setup Terraform, since there already are lots of good resources on how to do that ([e.g.](https://www.youtube.com/watch?v=7xngnjfIlK4)), but in the following section I will add my main configuration file, to show you what a super basic configuration should look like:
 ```tf